RakhithJK/Mailu-Mailu-wiki/Setup-Guide.md

 etc.) will be available using that hostname.
 If you request a TLS certificate, it must match the hostname.

+Set the `TLS_FLAVOR` in `.env` to one of the following values:
+- `cert` is the default and requires certificates to be setup manually;
+- `letsencrypt` will use the Letsencrypt!
+CA to generate automatic ceriticates;
+- `notls` will disable TLS, this is not recommended except for testing.

 Enable optional features
 ========================